Dark Chocolate Sweet Cream Pie

 Rich chocolate custard sits inside a chocolate graham cracker crust and is topped with homemade whipped cream and milk chocolate shavings.
 This Dark Chocolate Sweet Cream Pie is the ultimate chocolate pie that will impress guests for any occasion!

-If you love chocolate desserts, be sure to check out some of my other favorite recipes like my Chocolate Peanut Pretzel Pie, Salted Caramel Brownies, or my Avocado Olive Oil Chocolate Cake.
+If you love chocolate desserts, be sure to check out some of my other favorite recipes like Chocolate Banana Caramel Ice Cream Pie, Bakery Style Chocolate S’mores Cookies With Fluff, Big Chocolate Cookie, or Avocado Olive Oil Chocolate Cake.

 Why You'll Love This Recipe

-Rich & Creamy: Rich and creamy dark chocolate custard is the star of this chocolate pie.
+- Rich & Creamy: Rich and creamy dark chocolate custard is the star of this chocolate pie.
 This Dark Chocolate Sweet Cream Pis is made with old fashioned custard, which uses only egg yolks for an incredibly creamy custard that you won’t be able to stop eating.
-This decadent rich and chocolate pie is a symphony of texture in every bite!
+This decadent, rich chocolate pie is a symphony of texture in every bite!

-Chocolate: Need I say more?
+- Chocolate: Need I say more?
 If you are a chocolate lover then this pie has it all!
 Chocolate graham cracker crust is filled with dark chocolate custard, whipped cream, and finished off with milk chocolate shavings!
-This organic pie has three times the chocolate!
+This custard pie has three times the chocolate!

 Ingredients